 When the lockdown was announced, businesses from a raft of sectors were forced to cease trading almost immediately, however the safety net provided by a range of government support schemes such as the Coronavirus Job Retention Scheme (CJRS) and the variety of loan packages on offer, went some way to keeping these businesses afloat during those unprecedented times.

-As time has gone on and restrictions have been eased, those within leisure, retail, and hospitality have been allowed to reopen and gradually work towards making up for lost time.
-However, those operating within the events industry are still left in a state of limbo, unable to recommence operations at a meaningful level.
+As time has gone on and restrictions have been eased, those within leisure, retail, and hospitality have been allowed to reopen at various intervals allowing them to gradually work towards making up for lost time.
+However, those operating within the events industry are still left in a state of limbo, unable to recommence operations at any meaningful level.
 Caps on the number of wedding guests and wider restrictions on mass gatherings and social distancing guidance, has not just made it difficult, but virtually impossible for many within the events industry to survive.

 This is a problem which is affecting limited companies, employees, self-employed individuals, and contractors across huge swathes of the entertainment and events sectors.
 From theaters, venues, and conference centres, through to actors and performers, caterers, cleaners, tour managers, riggers, wedding and events planners, the knock-on effect is vast.

 With existing bookings being postponed or cancelled altogether; the widespread uncertainty as to what the future holds for both private and public mass social gatherings is preventing new bookings from being made.
 While those planning on a live event or social get together may be able to delay until the situation improves, for many companies who rely on organizing and hosting these events, time is rapidly running out.

 If you are weighing up your options when it comes to potentially closing your events company, it is vital you understand of all of your options first, allowing you to make an informed decision as to the future of your business.